migperfer/harmonic_compatibility/README.md

 ## Scripts folder

 Here are located the scripts that I used our my work to calculate harmonic compatibility for all the possible algorithms.
 They work by setting up different _target loops_, and a directory where all the _candidate loops_ are located.

+There is also the _R_ script used to analyse the results of the survey.

 ## Requirements
 This repository needs: